MiDataInt/mdi-container-builder/README.md

 #### Linux operating system

-Any Linux system can build Singularity images, but we use Ubuntu Linux by default, with version 20.04 being current as of this writing.
+Any Linux system can build Singularity images, but we use Ubuntu Linux by default, with version 20.04 LTS being current as of this writing.

 #### AWS region